EU looks to resolve 'very soon' row with Poland over rule of law

 “It is in the interest of all of us that in none of our member states there should be a systemic threat to the rule of law.
 So we are working constructively in the hope of finding solutions very soon,” Timmermans said.

-Timmermans, formerly a Dutch foreign minister, will update EU states on Tuesday.
+The former Dutch foreign minister will update other EU states on Tuesday.

 Sources said the decisive moment comes on May 14, when the bloc’s European affairs ministers are due to decide whether concessions offered by PiS go far enough to take off the table a threat to punish Warsaw through a procedure that could go as far as suspending its vote in the bloc.